Skip to Content

 Local Bankruptcy Solutions for Boston Residents & Surrounding Areas

-We are well-versed in the local regulations and resources available to Boston residents.
-For instance, the Massachusetts Division of Banks and the Boston Office of Financial Empowerment offer valuable resources for those struggling with debt.
-While we don't partner directly with these entities, we can guide you on how to utilize their services effectively.
+We know the rules and resources available to Boston residents.
+Resources like the Massachusetts Division of Banks and the Boston Office of Financial Empowerment offer help to those in debt.
+We can provide information about how to use these services as part of your overall financial strategy.

-Don't let financial stress overwhelm you.
-Contact The Law Office of Glenn F. Russell, Jr. today to discuss your options and take the first step towards financial relief.
+Contact The Law Office of Glenn F. Russell, Jr. to discuss your choices and take the first step toward renewed financial stability.

 Contact our trusted bankruptcy lawyer in Massachusetts at (888) 400-9318 to schedule a free consultation.